-The impairment charge of RMB5,297,000 arose in the CGUs of New energy vehicle manufacturing companies due to the reduction of further economic's benefits of this CGUs.
+The impairment charge of RMB nil arose in the CGUs of New energy vehicle manufacturing companies due to the reduction of further economic's benefits of this CGUs.

 (ii) Impairment tests for goodwill

 A summary of the goodwill allocation is presented below.